IBM-Blockchain-Archive/marbles/docs/host_marbles_bluemix.md

 ### Run Marbles on Bluemix (command line)

 1. Well to do this correctly you need to first [run marbles locally](./host_marbles_locally.md).
-1. Seriously make sure marbles starts up completely and you have traded a marble successfully before you continue.
+1. Seriously make sure marbles on your local machine starts up completely and you have traded a marble successfully before you continue.
 1. Edit manifest.yml
-	- change the app name and host name since "marbles" is taken
+	- change the app name and since "marbles" is taken
-	- remove lines 9 and 10 so that your file looks like:

 	```
 	---